kenxle/jupyter-plotly-xlsx-polar-graphing/README.md

 [See the medium article](https://medium.com/@kenstclair/radial-graphing-for-solution-evaluation-36c29050f250)

-This solution allows you to generate evaluative ratings and have them piped into radial graphs in a quick and easy way.
+This solution allows you to record evaluative ratings and have them piped into radial graphs in a quick and easy way.

 # Installation
 1. Download or clone the repo